privacytrustlab/ml_privacy_meter/README.md

 ### Advanced Usage

 We provide tutorials in the tutorial folder, which helps the user to extend our privacy meter attack ML models implemented by other libraries, HuggingFace, and OpenVino.
-In addition, we also provide tutorials about the white-box attack and the Lira attack.
+In addition, we also provide tutorials about the white-box attack.

 ## Video (Talks)